jasonacox/JojoLLM/README.md

    # Train for more iterations
    python train.py --max_iters 10000

+   # Continue training from a checkpoint with a different dataset
+   python train.py --checkpoint models/story5000.pt --dataset chat

+   # Continue training but reset the iteration counter to 0
+   python train.py --checkpoint models/story5000.pt --dataset chat --reset_iter

+   # Specify a custom output checkpoint path
+   python train.py --dataset chat --output_checkpoint models/custom_name.pt
    ```

    - The script will display all available CUDA devices and their memory.
    - Enter the device number you wish to use when prompted.
+   - When using an existing checkpoint, the script will check if it has already been trained beyond the requested max_iters and provide options.

 5. **Generate text:**
    After training, you can generate text using your trained model: